brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 Once the trojan was installed, its payload activated, encrypting all user files and demanding a ransom.

+### Phishing Kit
+**Definition:**
+A ready-to-use package that includes fake login pages and automated data collection tools used to conduct phishing attacks.

+**Example Usage:**
+The attacker used a phishing kit that mimicked a bank’s login page to steal user credentials.

 ### Pivoting
 **Definition:**